 Let's find out below.

-That means you will be able to see the plate number and people's face in distance clearly day and night, and you don’t need to worry about the possible IR reflection of the license plate.
+That means you will be able to see the plate number and people's face in distance clearly day at night when other cameras will fail to identify any details.

-Actually, whether it's black or color doesn't matter that much for a security camera, from my own perspective.
-After all, the security camera is used for collecting crime evidence and the evidence will not be more convincible because of its color.
+Mind that the starlight cameras will automatically change to black and white mode in extremely poor lighting conditions.
+Actually, whether it's black or color doesn't matter that much for a security camera.
+After all, the security camera is used for collecting crime evidence which will not be more convincible because of its color.

-Compared with the IR cameras which rely on the IR light reflection to produce images, the starlight camera collects the natural lights comes from other objects, just like your eyes.
+Compared with the IR cameras which rely on the IR light reflection to produce images, the starlight cameras make use of the natural lights come from other objects even in low light conditions.

-And therefore it could see further, like the people across the street and the sign board of far away buildings, than mere the illuminated area with IR or white enhanced light.
+And therefore it could see further, like the people across the street and the signboard of far away buildings, than mere the illuminated area with IR or street light.

-With the great improvement in night vision, the starlight security cameras could be used in expanded situations, like enhancing your home security to a higher level, capturing the activities in your bar with color, and etc.
+With the great improvement in night vision, the starlight security cameras could be used in expanded situations, like home monitoring, bar, hotel, parking lot surveillance, and etc.

 There are even starlight cameras meet the standard for military and national geographic research use.
 For example, the starlight cameras used in underwater are once reported to capture bioluminescence.